coleifer/peewee/docs/peewee/example.rst

     was not found and may not be installed correctly.
 Check the :ref:`installation` document for instructions on installing peewee.

 Every model has a :py:meth:`~Model.create_table` classmethod which runs a SQL *CREATE TABLE* statement in the database.
-This method will create the table, including all columns, foreign-key constaints, indexes, and sequences.
+This method will create the table, including all columns, foreign-key constraints, indexes, and sequences.
 Usually this is something you'll only do once, whenever a new model is added.

 Peewee provides a helper method :py:meth:`Database.create_tables` which will resolve inter-model dependencies and call :py:meth:`~Model.create_table` on each model.